wkrill/kattis-test/README.md

 # kattis-test
-Quickly test your code on the input/output samples provided in a kattis problem description before submitting your solution.
+A command line tool to quickly test your code on the input/output samples provided in a kattis problem description before submitting your solution.

+Requires python 3 and *requests* installed.

 # Installation
 Run `git clone https://https://github.com/wkrill/kattis-test` to clone the repository.